cakesolutions/gor-demo/README.md

 Move into `docker` subfolder and run `docker-compose -f docker-compose.yml up` After a few seconds, the two servers and gor container will be up and running.
 You can now test it by accessing `http://localhost` (web browser or Curl) and you will see how the very same query (inc. headers) will be executed in serverB (http://localhost:81)

-NOTE : If you are using MacOS please refer to [Docker for Mac](https://github.com/cakesolutions/gor-demo#docker-for-mac)
+NOTE : If you are using MacOS please go to [Docker for Mac](https://github.com/cakesolutions/gor-demo#docker-for-mac)